crumblingstatue/rscrot/README.md

 - Capture a user-selected area on the screen

 then either
-- Upload that image to imgur.
-You get a notification if the upload was successful, and the link to the image will be pasted to your clipboard.
 - Save the data to disk
 - Open it with an application of your choice (An image viewer, for example)
 - Copy it to clipboard.
 Wow.